tutut834834/LIMETTE/readme.md

 Code for our paper, "LIMETTE - Local Interpretable Model Explanation with Trust and Transparency Enhancements for Defensive Protection Against Adversarial Attacks".
 Here, we provide an extended defensive mechanism against scaffolding-based adversarial attacks on perturbation-based explainers.
-We propose a novel dynamic trustable treshold, ensembler attacking and ARIMA extensions.

 **Abstract**:

-> In the realm of machine learning developments, the deployment of black box models in sensitive domains demands robust, trustworthy, and auditable explanation techniques capable of combating adversarial attacks.
-Recent critiques have highlighted potential vulnerabilities in perturbation-based post hoc explanation methods like LIME and SHAP, revealing that these methods can be manipulated to produce deceptive explanations, potentially thwarting audits.
-In this thesis, we introduce LIMETTE (Local Interpretable Model Explanation with Trust and Transparency Enhancements), a novel defensive algorithm for LIME and SHAP designed to guard against adversarial manipulation attacks.
-LIMETTE incorporates robustness checks and adversarial detection mechanisms, ensuring the reliability and transparency of explanations.
+In the realm of recent machine learning developments, the deployment of black box models in sensitive domains demands robust, trustworthy, and auditable explanation techniques capable of combating a wide range of adversarial attacks.
+Recent critiques have highlighted potential vulnerabilities in perturbation-based post hoc explanation methods such as LIME and SHAP, revealing that these methods can be manipulated to produce deceptive explanations, potentially thwarting audits.
+In this thesis, we introduce LIMETTE (Local Interpretable Model Explanation with Trust and Transparency Enhancements)1, a novel defensive algorithm demonstrating particular effectiveness when used in conjunction with LIME and designed to guard against adversarial manipulation attacks.
+LIMETTE incorporates extended robustness checks and adversarial detec- tion mechanisms, ensuring the reliability and transparency of explanations.
 Our approach prevents adversaries from redirecting explanations to unrelated portions of the input, thus uncovering false trails.
-LIMETTE integrates several advanced mechanisms: threshold dynamics to adjust explanation sensitivity, dynamic ARIMA models for time series anomaly detection, and ensemble methods to learn form a wide range of existing attacks, enhancing robustness.
-Additionally, we introduce a trust score metric that quantifies the reliability of generated explanations, enabling auditors to assess the likelihood of adversarial interference.
-Through extensive experiments, including both synthetic and six real-world scenarios, we demonstrate that LIMETTE effectively resists a range of novel adversarial attacks, providing reliable and transparent insights into model behavior.
-Our findings reaffirm the utility of LIMETTE in fostering trust and accountability in vulnerable machine learning applications, particularly in high-stakes environments.
+This defensive framework integrates several advanced mechanisms: threshold dynamics to adjust explanation sensitivity, dy- namic ARIMA and GARCH structures to capture volatility clustering and temporal dependencies, a Lipschitz adjustment and an account for differential privacy.
+Hereby, we introduce a trust score metric that quantifies the reliability of generated explanations, enabling auditors to assess the likelihood of adversarial interference.
+Through extensive experiments involving six real-world scenarios, we demonstrate that LIMETTE effectively resists a range of novel adversarial attacks, providing reliable and transparent insights into model behavior.
+Our findings reaffirm the utility of LIMETTE in fostering trust and accountability in vulnerable machine learning applications, particularly in high-stake environments prone to profiling.

 **Note**: We adapt the "unfooling" portion of the code from [Unfooling-LIME-SHAP](https://github.com/craymichael/unfooling) in this repository.